 This authentication type follows the OAuth 2.0 authorization code flow.

-The IntegratedWindowsAuthentication authentication type can be used for both attended and unattended automation.
+The IntegratedWindowsAuthentication authentication type can be used for unattended automation.
 This option can apply to Windows hosted applications running on computers joined to a Windows domain or Azure Active Directory.